Treyarch: History

+Fellow Call of Duty developer Sledgehammer Games was originally slated to lead the development of the 2020 entry but encountered internal tensions and creative differences with co-developer Raven Software.
+This led to publisher Activision tapping Treyarch to take over from Sledgehammer Games as co-developer for the game alongside Raven Software.
+This entry was later revealed to be Call of Duty: Black Ops Cold War.
+Raven Software handled the game's campaign, while Treyarch led the development of the multiplayer and Zombies mode.
+Call of Duty: Black Ops Cold War set a new global franchise sales record for most digital units sold on launch day.
+Treyarch would continue its collaboration with Raven Software for Call of Duty: Black Ops 6 (2024), and Call of Duty: Black Ops 7 (2025).

 Dan Bunting, who had been co-lead of Treyarch since around 2003, was named in an investigative report by The Wall Street Journal related to the lawsuit filed against Activision Blizzard by the state of California over workplace misconduct and discrimination.
 Bunting had reportedly mistreated an employee in 2017, but was kept on by Activision Blizzard's CEO, Bobby Kotick.
-After The Wall Street Journal began their investigation, Bunting was let go.
+After The Wall Street Journal began its investigation, Bunting was let go.
 On August 18, 2023, studio design director David Vonderhaar announced he would be leaving the studio after 18 years.

+Aside from being a primary developer for the Call of Duty series, Treyarch also acts as a support studio.
+Treyarch assisted fellow Call of Duty developer Infinity Ward by working on the Wii version of Call of Duty: Modern Warfare 3 in 2011 and the Wii U version of Call of Duty: Ghosts in 2013.